 Setting custom event retention periods

-Users who have the Project Configuration: Project Settings permission can view the Custom Events screen and edit retention periods.
+Users who have the Manage Settings permission can view the Custom Events screen and edit retention periods.

 Go to Settings > Custom event usage, and you'll see a list of the custom events defined in your project settings.
 You'll also see the volume stored for each kind (where volume is the number of event instances, saved in the timeframe selected at the top of the page, that have not been deleted).
 Custom events that do not have data will not appear in this page, but you can still see them in your project settings.

 For each kind of event, the Retention period column indicates how long your project will save individual event instances before deleting them.

 To set the retention period for a custom event:

 Click the overflow menu (three dots) on the right-hand side of its row and select Update retention period.